Divorce Lawyers Airlie Beach & Whitsundays

 • Do I have to go to court for my divorce?

-Most applicants do not need to attend court.
-If you file a sole application and you have children under eighteen, or if there are issues with service or other complications, the court may require a short hearing.
-If attendance is necessary, we help you prepare so you know what to expect.
+Navigating your way through the justice system can be an incredibly daunting experience, but most applicants do not need to attend court.
+If you file a sole application and you have children under eighteen, or if there are issues with service, domestic violence, or other complications, the court may require a short hearing.
+If attendance is necessary, we can provide legal representation and help you prepare so you know what to expect.

 • Does divorce finalise property or parenting arrangements?

 No. Divorce only ends the legal marriage.
 Property settlements and parenting arrangements are dealt with separately.
-Airlie Legal can guide you on the next steps following the divorce order.
+Our family lawyers can help you understand your rights regarding property, spousal maintenance, finances, child support, and child custody arrangements, all with your family's well-being in mind following the divorce order.
+Airlie Legal can guide you on the next steps.

 • How long does it take for a divorce to become final?